Where is it? Cuba’s former capital is located on the Caribbean in the southeast corner of Cuba. It is called the most Caribbean of Cuban cities.

 Getting there: International flights are offered into Santiago, as well as daily connections via domestic flights from Havana.

 The Scuba Diving: The area is primarily concentrated in the Baconao Park Zone (at the Carisol/Corales center), with the exception of Chivirico to the west where diving is excellent from Sierra Mar.
 Sixteen dive sites are in the immediate vicinity of the location of the former Bucanero hotel.
 There are thirteen more sites in front of Daiquiri Beach.
 In the eastern end of the park there are at least 6 more notable sites accessed via the Sigua center.
 Characteristics of the area include the formation of large coral crags that communicate through tunnels and narrow channels.
 There are large fish, crustaceans and mollusks.
 The bottoms hold shipwrecks where you can personally feed enormous groupers.
-Sunken Spanish galleons are the main attraction in the Sierra Mar dive center.
+A fleet of 5 Sunken Spanish and 2 US naval ships and the Underwater Archaeological Park / National Monument are the main attraction in the Sierra Mar dive center.

 Santiago de Cuba Diving-Prices in USD